lisa-bird/project-3/README.md

 ## The Structure

 The navigation is clear at the top of the page with register and login labelled.
 Once the user has registered and logged in.
 The articles are displayed on the landing page.
 The landing page displays a brief paragraph of what the site is about, informing users to register.
 Articles are displayed in cards showing the summary and the image.
 The detail button allows users to click and read the full article.
 Users can then comment on each others articles.
 The number of comments on each article is displayed on the summary card.
+Authors of the articles will have an 'edit' button appear.
+Here the user can update their article and save it.
+From here they can also delete their article.

 ## The Skeleton